agilexrm-docs/docs/guides/common/JavaScriptExtensions.md

 ### Arrange a custom set of actions before every navigation callback

-We could want the application to perform a custom set of actions or message before every callback (e.g. everytime we press “next” to move from a process stage to another we could want to show a predefined message to the user, etc.)
+We could want the application to perform a custom set of actions or message before every callback (e.g. everytime we press *next* to move from a process stage to another we could want to show a predefined message to the user, etc.)

-In order to perform this set of actions, we can define a custom function with our desired commands / steps, loading this predefined method onto the “OnLoad Script”:
+In order to perform this set of actions, we can define a custom function with our desired commands / steps, loading this predefined method onto the **OnLoad Script**:

 ```javascript
 DialogsEngine.beforeNavigate(<function>);